EGGabriel/poke-api/README.md

 Pokemon API with NodeJS

 ## How to start
-First you need to have NodeJS installed in your machine than run the commands below:
+First you need to have NodeJS installed in your machine Second you need to have Regis installed in your machine Regis download to Windows: https://github.com/MicrosoftArchive/redis/releases

+then run the commands below:

 ```npm install```